storesafe/cordova-sqlcipher-adapter/README.md

 ## Status

+- Initial version (source distribution)
-- SQLCipher integration is not supported by this project, to be supported in a separate project.
+- Pre-populatd DB is NOT supported by this version.
+- Lawnchair & PouchDB have NOT been tested with this version.

 ## Announcements

-- New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup
-- Pre-populated databases support for Android & iOS is now integrated, usage described below
-- Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)
+- Fixes to work with PouchDB were made by [@nolanlawson](https://github.com/nolanlawson)

 ## Highlights

+- This version connects to [sqlcipher](https://www.zetetic.net/sqlcipher/).
 - Works with Cordova 3.x tooling
 - Drop-in replacement for HTML5 SQL API, the only change should be `window.openDatabase()` --> `sqlitePlugin.openDatabase()`
 - Failure-safe nested transactions with batch processing optimizations